kamakirito/ubuntu_server_utilization/README.md

 which python3
 realpath python-montering.py
 ```
+# To run this in every X mintues..

 ```
 cron -e
 ```

-#Add this in the crontab file
+# Add this in the crontab file
 ```
 */10 * * * * <full_path_of_python/python3> <full_path_of_python_script/python-montering.py
 ```
 save the file and keep and eye on discord message.

-#To keep logs of this script
+# To keep logs of this script

 ```
 */10 * * * * <full_path_of_python/python3> <full_path_of_python_script/python-montering.py >> /var/log/monitor/python.log 2>&1